 The latest anthology of cartoons from one of the funniest and most highly-regarded cartoonists in the United States, Keith Knight.

 Written by Victor Lewis and Hugh Vasquez, "Lessons from "The Color of Fear" is an educational 4 volume curriculm designed for use with the ground-breaking film "The Color of Fear"(TCOF).
 Available as a PDF with a DVD.

-A powerful new resource for classrooms and families, this 20 minute film promotes racial and ethnic identity in all children, highlighting the multiracial experience.
+A powerful resource for classrooms and families, this 20-minute film promotes racial and ethnic identity in all children, highlighting the multiracial experience.
 Includes Action Booklet to facilitate dialogue and activities.
-ON SALE! $15 Reg. price $20

-Features Angela Davis and Tim Wise, two of this country's leading racial and social justice scholar-activists discussing contemporary global politics.
-SALE - SAVE 50%!
+Features two of this country's leading racial and social justice scholar-activists discussing contemporary global politics.

 White Guys on Campus is a critical examination of race in higher education, centering whiteness, in an effort to unveil the frequently unconscious habits of racism among White male undergraduates.